Day Trips From Sorrento Along The Amalfi Coast

 This was a trip to “tick the box”.
-But I found myself much more interested in the massive Pompeii site than I expected to be.
+But we found ourselves much more interested in the massive Pompeii site than we expected to be.
 We will definitely plan to visit the archeological museum in Naples on a return visit to see the large collection of artifacts recovered from Pompeii and Herculeum.
 We were so glad this was one of our day trips from Sorrento.

 So Many Day Trips From Sorrento